Neville Wran: Political career

 Wran's first half of his tenure as a Labor premier came at a time when most Australian governments were held by conservative coalitions, a trend subsequently reversed in the early 1980s following the elections of Labor governments to both federal and state parliaments.
 During his 10 years as Premier of New South Wales, the government embarked on a program of reform and change.
-Priorities were public transport (with the exception of the Warringah Transport Corridor which was cancelled despite a recommendation by Justice Michael Kirby that it be built), the environment, consumer protection and job creation.
+Priorities were public transport, the environment, consumer protection and job creation.
 He also achieved significant electoral institutional reform such as a democratic Legislative Council, four-year terms, public funding and disclosure laws and a pecuniary interests register for members of parliament.
 He called on Edwin Lusher, firstly while a QC and then as a Judge of the Supreme Court of New South Wales, to chair commissions of inquiry into police administration and gambling.
 He also undertook the state's largest capital works program and refurbished many iconic places in Sydney.
 His government also built the modern-day Darling Harbour precinct.